LIFETIME DEAL — LIMITED TIME

 5.2 Niche Selection and Keyword Optimization

-Look for niches with fewer than 1,000 results and bestseller ranks around 4.5 million — that’s a strong indicator of opportunity.
+As a rough benchmark, niches with fewer than 1,000 results and bestseller ranks around 4.5 million can signal opportunity.
+It’s not magic, but it’s a useful filter.

 5.3 Long-Term Earning Potential with Your KDP Books